brmcdoug/sonic/README.md

 # sonic-vs
 This repo contains kvm xml and config files for launching and running a 12-node sonic-vs CLOS topology as shown in the diagram.
 The configs leverage BGP unnumbered and have basic SRv6 uSID setup.

 <img src="/diagrams/sonic-vs-clos.png" width="1200">

+Requirements: 1 vCPU and 4GB memory per vs. The topology in this repo has been tested on an Ubuntu 20.04 host.

 Instructions:
 1. acquire a sonic-vs image